How Long Does Eviction Take in the UK? Complete Timeline

 Quick Answer

-Every eviction follows the same basic stages, though the duration of each stage varies depending on your notice type, the tenant's response, and court delays.
+Every eviction follows the same basic stages, though the duration of each stage varies depending on your ground, the tenant's response, and court delays.

 - Court Application: Processing takes 4-8 weeks